Sit-in: 1955 Baltimore, Maryland

 One of the earliest lunch counter sit-ins of the Civil Rights Movement was started by a group of Morgan State College (now University) students and the Baltimore chapter of CORE.
 Their goal was to desegregate Read's drug stores.
 The peaceful impromptu sit-in lasted less than one half an hour and the students were not served.
 They left voluntarily and no one was arrested.
 After losing business from the sit-in and several local protests, two days later the Baltimore Afro-American newspaper ran a story featuring Arthur Nattans Sr., then President of Read's, who was quoted saying, "We will serve all customers throughout our entire stores, including the fountains, and this becomes effective immediately".
 As a result, 37 Baltimore-area lunch counters became desegregated.
+Despite also being led by students and successfully targeting segregation at a store lunch counter, the Read's Drug Store sit-in did not garner the same level of attention as the 1960 Greensboro sit-ins.

 1957 Durham, North Carolina

 At another early sit-in, the "Royal Seven," a group of three women and four men from Durham, North Carolina, sat in at the Royal Ice Cream Parlor on June 23, 1957, to protest practices of segregation.
 The activists were arrested and charged with trespassing.
 Their efforts are now recognized via historical markers in Durham.
 They went to court three times; each case ended in their being found guilty.